marcodevivo/game_of_life/README.md

 ........
 ```

-The input file is called "input.txt" and is located within the project in the "public" folder
+The InputReader class will read and validate the file loaded directly from the graphic interface while the Grid class will take care of the calculation of the new generation

-The output will generate N subsequent generations and show the result of the matrix at each iteration in the console
+The output will generate N subsequent generations and show the result of the matrix at each iteration

 ## Getting started

-To launch the application you need to create an InputReader object to be able to read the file:
+To launch the application (metti link e altre cose) ...

+you need to create an InputReader object to be able to read the file:

 ```console
 input_reader = InputReader.new('public/input.txt')